Salt & Wind Travel

 Pūpūs

-Even if you’ve never visited Hawaii, you’ve likely come across this term that was oh-so-popular during the tiki era.
+Even if you’ve never visited Hawaii, you’ve likely come across this term that was oh-so-popular during the Tiki era.
 PÅ«pÅ«s are appetizers or snacks like boiled peanuts or poke and are often served at pau hana.
-They’re also a common presence at social gatherings, where you will likely find crispy wontons with spicy mustard and soy or a sweet chili sauce, sashimi, and lumpia (Filipino egg rolls served with vinegar dipping sauce), and much more.
+They’re also familiar at social gatherings, where you will likely find crispy wontons with spicy mustard and soy or a sweet chili sauce, sashimi, lumpia (Filipino egg rolls served with vinegar dipping sauce), and much more.

 Junk

-Locals use this word to describe anything that wasn’t good, including food.
-But don’t worry, you’ll never come across any junk recommendations here!
+Locals use this word to describe anything that isn’t good, including food.
+But don’t worry—you’ll never come across any junk recommendations here!

 Kanak Attack